Wednesday, October 25, 2017 8:00am-4:30pm

 The Regas Building, Knoxville, TN

-The Alliance for Better Nonprofits 2017 Fundraising Conference is designed to equip all levels of nonprofit staff, board members, and volunteers to create greater mission impact through fund development.
+The 2017 ABN Fundraising Conference is designed to bring together all levels of nonprofit staff, board members, and volunteers to learn about important tips, trends, and issues related to fundraising and philanthropy.

 This one-day event features national speakers, best-in-class workshop facilitators, expert panelists, networking opportunities, mini consulting sessions, and more.